dizzitt/darksun/docs/nasherquickstart.md

 docker run --rm -it -v $(pwd):/nasher nwntools/nasher:latest pack <target> --yes
 ```
 For commands which require access to an additional folder, you can specify a second volume to access files for the various `modules`, `hak`, `erf` and `tlk` folders in the NWN documents folder.
->*Note: techniques for referencing folders with spaces in the name and absolute paths will vary by OS and CLI.
-Reference the requirements for your specific CLI to get these commands to work correctly.*
+*Note: techniques for referencing folders with spaces in the name and absolute paths will vary by OS and CLI.
+Reference the requirements for your specific CLI/OS to get these commands to work correctly.*
 ```
-docker run --rm -it -v $(pwd):/nasher -v //c/Users/<username>/Documents/Neverwinter Nights:/nasher/install nwntools/nasher:latest install <target> --yes --installDir:/nasher/install
+docker run --rm -it -v $(pwd):/nasher -v //c/Users/<username>/Documents/Neverwinter Nights:/nasher/install nwntools/nasher:latest install <target> --yes
 ```

 [Table of Contents](#hello!)